diegoomataix/Satellite-Module-Design-PBL/README.md

 Where:

-      the first number design the module within the whole project
+      the first number refers to the module within the whole project

-      the second number desgin the subset within the module
+      the second number refers to  the subset within the module

-      the third number desgin the product within the subset
+      the third number refers to  the product within the subset

-      the two numbers after low bar enumerates the part within the product
+      the two numbers after the low bar indicate the part within the product

 ## About parametrization